adrianzailic/adrianzailic.com/_posts/bestmeetupgroups.md

 Meetup link: **[https://www.meetup.com/artificial-intelligence-bucharest/](https://www.meetup.com/artificial-intelligence-bucharest/)**

 To conclude, Bucharest's IT meetup scene offers a wealth of opportunities for tech enthusiasts to connect, learn, and grow.
-Whether you're interested in JavaScript, blockchain, agile methodologies, or women in tech initiatives, there's a meetup group out there for you.
+Whether you're interested in Cloud Computing, Web technologies, JavaScript, or Artificial Intelligence, there's a meetup group out there for you.
 So why not take the plunge and join one today?

 Cover picture by **[raidenbucharest](https://www.instagram.com/raidenbucharest)**